MICHELANGELO ANTONIONI’S L’ECLISSE

 Monica Vitti aka Vittoria nowhere to be seen

 Among Antonioni’s films made after 1959, L'eclisse has sold less tickets than any of his other films.
 Time has done little to alter this situation.
 Indeed, the film is even less well known today than it was at the time of its release.
-Nowadays, it is not uncommon for an American university student to have never heard of Antonioni.
+Nowadays, few American university students have ever even heard of Antonioni.
 Even among American university cinema majors their knowledge of Antonioni may be limited to having heard of Blow-Up or L’avventura, if that.
 With regard to America, ignorance concerning Antonioni and in particular, L'eclisse, may not seem surprising.
 After all, the film is European, is 45 years old, is in black and white, has subtitles, and features actors who are not household names in the United States.
 Even in Italy and France, however, the film has never enjoyed any significant degree of popular success.
 Likewise, film criticism of L'eclisse is relatively scanty compared to other films of Antonioni’s mature period.
 All of this may seem surprising when one considers that--at least for Western Europeans--the film stars two giants of European cinema and concerns love, violence, and money.
 It may seem quite curious to now write an entire book in English on the subject of a relatively obscure, unpopular film directed by a notoriously austere and “difficult” European director.
 (I shall henceforth refer to this binary assemblage of 0's and 1's as a “book,” although it is either less or more than that; regardless, at present no conventional, published book of these words you are now reading exists outside of the confines of cyberspace.)
 This may be true insofar as I believe that L'eclisse is never destined to become a particularly popular film.
 Nevertheless, I also believe that--as Seymour Chatman hints at in the last paragraph of his book on Antonioni--L'eclisse is one of the “best” movies ever made.* I write this with a smile on my lips insofar as I wonder if there are only thirty six people on the planet Earth--perhaps limited to the Tzadikim Nistarim--who when given a chance and a guidebook such as this book that I have written, will agree with this assessment.
 The common consensus of the remainder of the planet will be that L'eclisse is a tedious, abstruse, and slow-moving film.
 In the 1962 masterwork of Dino Risi, Il sorpasso, the main character, Bruno, played by Vittorio Gassman--a kind of narcissistic second cousin of L’eclisse’s main character, Piero, played by Alain Delon--asks the young, ingenuous law student, Roberto, played by Jean-Louis Trintignant: “L’hai visto L’eclisse?
 Io c’ho dormito.
 ‘Na bella pennichella.
 Bel regista Antonioni!
 C’ha un Flaminia Zagato, una volta sulla Fettuccia di Terracina m’ha fatto allunga’ il collo!” / “Have you seen L’eclisse?
 Antonioni, a good director, but that movie, it put me to sleep. . . .”
 If Piero could step off the screen and see L’eclisse my guess is that he, too, would fall asleep.
 The irony here is that the narcissism and lack of insight of both Piero and Bruno prevent them from truly recognizing themselves in a mirror or, in the case of Bruno, from recognizing himself as the character Piero in another film, L’eclisse.
 Such a lack of “outsight” is a grave sin of many of the characters in the films of Antonioni.
 For such predominantly male characters, not being able to see is akin to another kind of blindness, that of not being able to comprehend.
 There are other strong and curious resonances between Il sorpasso and L’eclisse, not the least of which is that the Bruno/Gassman character of Il sorpasso poses the above question while driving a white convertible Lancia Aurelia Sport, which like the Alfa spyder of L’eclisse, will be transformed from a flashy sports car into a hearse.
 (The only thing that really impresses Bruno about Antonioni is that Bruno believes that Antonioni once [may, or may not] have driven a fancy sports car--a Flaminia Zagato--on a famous stretch of the antica via Appia near the town of Terracina some 50 kilometers southeast of Rome; the point Risi is apparently making is that Bruno, a fictional character in a movie, is more impressed by the car that Antonioni, the movie director, drives in “real life” than by Antonioni’s movie, L'eclisse.)
 In fact, Il sorpasso--an ostensible comedy--is as infused with Death as is L'eclisse or Rossellini’s Viaggio in Italia, the latter film itself a reworking of Joyce’s “The Dead.”

 L'eclisse consists of a series of loosely linked episodes.
 The narrative trajectory is conventional in many ways.
 For example, the time line is linear, and does not involve flashbacks or other manipulations of chronology.
 (In this regard it is similar to La dolce vita, a rich film with a relatively simple time line.)
 The plot itself is threadbare, and might be explained as “Girl loses boy, girl finds new boy, girl and boy lose each other.”
 (As opposed to Raymond Bellour’s observation: “ ‘Boy meets girl, boy loses girl, boy gets girl’… organizes, indeed constitutes, the classical American cinema as a whole.”
 Quoted by James MacDowell.
 Retrieved 20 January 2007 from: <http://www.alternatetakes.co.uk/?2005,9,24>).
 And yet, this film is often viewed as problematic and abstract, among the more difficult of Antonioni’s films.
 The complexity lies not in its conventional narrative permutations, but elsewhere.
 L'eclisse, like all of Antonioni’s films, is an intricately conceived structure that is held together by thematic as opposed to conventional storytelling mortar.
 Scenes occur because they embody thematic concerns, not because they are part of a plot per se.*